 Social Media and Technology

-Whether using social media for work or in a private capacity staff must not do or say anything that may adversely affect their standing as an employee of PLC.
+Whether using social media for work or in a private capacity, staff must not do or say anything that may adversely affect their standing as an employee of PLC.
 Use of social media and technology must not negatively impact the reputation of other staff or bring PLC into disrepute.

-Staff must only ever engage with students through technology or social media for work related purposes.
+Staff must only ever engage with students through technology or social media for work-related purposes.
 Refer to the Child Protection section of this code for more information.

-Privacy & Security
+Privacy and Security

 Staff are required to retain the confidentiality of all PLC information and take appropriate steps to prevent unauthorised disclosure.
 These obligations apply equally to other people’s confidential information (be they students, other staff, suppliers or family members) that is provided as a result of their employment.